20 Types of Beans to Make from Scratch (Because They Just Taste Better That Way)

 Black bean burgers.
-Slow-cooker chili.
+Crockpot chili.
 Lentil soup.
-These dishes prove that beans can do just about anything, and once you know how to cook them from scratch (not that we don’t love using canned beans in a pinch), you’ll unlock all kinds of fresh ideas for dinner.
-Here are 15 types of beans to make at home, plus some of our favorite recipes to use them in.
+These dishes prove that beans can do just about anything, and once you know how to cook them from scratch (not that we don’t absolutely love using canned beans in a pinch), all kinds of fresh dinner ideas will be within reach.
+Here are 20 types of beans to make at home, plus some of our favorite recipes to use them in.

 What Are Beans, Exactly?

 You know what beans are on a basic level, but let’s get nerdy for a sec: Beans are a type of legume, meaning they’re grown in pods; beans are the seeds found inside the pod plant.
 There are roughly 400 known types of edible beans, so there’s no shortage of recipes that they can be used in.
 In general, they tend to be low in fat and great sources of plant-based protein and fiber.
 Beans are popular all over the world, especially in Latin, Creole, French, Indian and Chinese cuisines.